gal432/gitlab-compose/README.md

 ## Migration
 The migration from omnibus config to this running setup should include several changes:
-* Change the mounts according to your correct omnibus setup (see the `volumes` for more details per service in the compose files).
+* Change the mounts according to your correct omnibus setup (see `GITLAB_DATA_FOLDER` in config.dev for more details per service in the compose files).
 * Copy `config.template.env` and populate the values acording to the right setup.
 * Copy `gitlab-secrets.json` and the host SSH keys from the gitlab config directory.

+## First time sample run
+* You should consider if you even want to use those compose files and not just run the omnibus setup
+* If you still consist, the setup should go up out of the box, but it takes time, so be patient.